The Most In-Demand DevOps Skills

 - Test scenarios that do not have sufficient ROI over time to automate

-Manual testing — such as what Applause specializes in, powered by testing teams sourced from its global community — provides great added value from an exploratory view, and allows for creativity, alternate and changing flows, unexpected yet reasonable inputs and outputs, and many other factors that are more closely aligned with how a real user will interact with your product.
-DevOps engineers that can find the right balance between what they should automate vs. what is left for manual testing will put the products that they support in the best position for success in an increasingly demanding atmosphere.
+Manual testing — such as what Applause specializes in, powered by testing teams sourced from its global community — provides great added value from an exploratory view and allows for creativity, alternate and changing flows, unexpected yet reasonable inputs and outputs, and many other factors that are more closely aligned with how a real user will interact with your product.
+DevOps engineers who can find the right balance between what they should automate and what is left for manual testing will put the products they support in the best position for success in an increasingly demanding atmosphere.

-With that in mind, it should be noted that such balance will and must evolve together with changes that are happening to the systems under tests, and the tests themselves.
+With that in mind, it should be noted that such balance will and must evolve with changes happening to the systems under tests and the tests themselves.

 5. Non-Functional DevOps Skills

 Beyond “soft” skills, DevOps engineers also need to be proficient in monitoring production environments and performance measurements, as well as security and cloud administration.
 This helps ensure that new builds run properly in production.
-In many organizations, building Infrastructure as Code (IaC) enables velocity and automation.
-Thus, a DevOps engineer should know such technologies (or, at a larger organization that includes multiple DevOps engineers, each one must have at least passable knowledge on all areas and the ability to collaborate with those who have more complete expertise in specific areas).
+Building Infrastructure as Code (IaC) in many organisations enables velocity and automation.
+Thus, a DevOps engineer should know such technologies (or, at a larger organization that includes multiple DevOps engineers, each one must have at least passable knowledge of all areas and the ability to collaborate with those with complete expertise in specific areas).

 Finally, DevSecOps — which integrates security practices into DevOps processes — is becoming an essential pillar within the pipeline.
-Since DevOps requires that code ships quickly in small chunks, DevOps engineers should take an active role in ensuring the security of the delivered code continuously.
+Since DevOps requires that code ships quickly in small chunks, DevOps engineers should take an active role in continuously ensuring the delivered code’s security.

 6. Technical Support and Maintenance Skills

 Good DevOps engineers do not simply execute on the development side but support and maintain a seamless process that includes IT operations.
-A DevOps engineer owns and operates the fundamental tools and environments that the entire DevOps team uses, sometimes including customer-facing capabilities.
-This means that a DevOps engineer should feel comfortable supporting both internal and external clients, as well as troubleshoot issues when they arise.
+A DevOps engineer owns and operates the fundamental tools and environments that the entire DevOps team uses, including customer-facing capabilities.
+This means that a DevOps engineer should feel comfortable supporting internal and external clients and troubleshooting issues when they arise.

 Additionally, a DevOps engineer show knows how to ensure production systems’ uptime and availability.
 This means that DevOps engineers ought to have the ability to: